A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Quarrel Postulate?

 The upshot is that a conception of quarrelling that violates symmetry may be fit to serve as the basis of a reasonable quarrel postulate in the standard form for decisiveness measures, but not for measures of voting power in general.
 Alternatively, such a conception can be the basis for a reasonable quarrel postulate for efficacy measures in general, but only for a non-standard postulate specified for either {\sc yes}- or {\sc no}-voting power only -- rather than for voting power in general as in the standard postulate.
 In particular, if two voters quarrel only with respect to {\sc yes}-outcomes, then their asymmetric {\sc yes}-quarrel could be the basis for only a reasonable {\sc yes}-voting-power quarrel postulate, but not for a reasonable quarrel postulate in standard form.

-Monotonicity and symmetry exhaust our account of the properties a reasonable conception of quarrelling ought to have in order to be fit to serve as the basis of a reasonable quarrel postulate.
-As we shall see in Section \ref{sec:nonrecip}, non-reciprocality does not pose any problems for the postulate's reasonability.
+Transformation monotonicity (or, more strictly, not being disposed to induce non-monotonicity over quarrellers) and symmetry exhaust our account of the properties a reasonable conception of quarrelling must have to be fit to serve as the basis of a reasonable quarrel postulate.
+As we shall argue in Section \ref{sec:nonrecip}, non-reciprocality does not pose any problems for the postulate's reasonability.